PojavLauncherTeam/pojavlauncherteam.github.io/markdown/about/MCVERS.md

 ...with some small exceptions that will be listed below.

 ## Android
-Current issues, as of the Foxglove update:
+Current issues, as of the Gladiolus update:

 - 3d shareware build is broken with gl4es due to shader compilation errors.